sswam/allemande/doc/nsfw/guide_nsfw.md

 - **Poli** (Google): An expert translator agent based on Google's Flash AI
 - **Summi** (Google): An expert summarizer agent based on Google's Flash AI
 - **Summar** (Google): An expert summarizer agent based on Google's Flash AI, using structured markdown format
-- **Jhon**: AKA Roasto, a volatile NSFW roaster, who won't pull any punches!
+- **Juon**: AKA Roasto, a volatile NSFW roaster, who won't pull any punches!
 Engage with caution!

 ### AI Artists
 - Using the AI art models directly can be a bit technical.
 For best results, new users can talk to Xilu, who has extensive knowledge about how to create good prompts, including NSFW, and all the options and settings that the models understand.